-

 Hearings will be conducted in private per state privacy laws and the Family Educational Rights and Privacy Act (FERPA).

-In cases involving multiple Respondents, the Associate Dean or designee may determine that the hearings be conducted jointly.
-Any Respondent wanting to have their hearing conducted individually, may submit a written request a minimum of three (3) University business days before the scheduled hearing to the Associate Dean or designee who shall decide whether to grant the request.
+In cases involving multiple Respondents, the Director of Student Conduct and Community Standards or designee may determine that the hearings be conducted jointly.
+Any Respondent wanting to have their hearing conducted individually, may submit a written request a minimum of three (3) University Business Days before the scheduled Hearing to the Director of Student Conduct and Community Standards or designee who shall decide whether to grant the request.

 Witnesses will provide information to, and answer questions from, the hearing body.
 Questions may be suggested by the Complainant or the Respondent to be answered by each other or by other Witnesses.
 This will be conducted by the hearing body with such questions directed to the Conduct Administrator or Conduct Board chairperson, rather than to the individual directly.
 This method is used to preserve the educational tone of the hearing and to avoid the creation of an adversarial environment.
 The Conduct Administrator and/or the Hearing Board chairperson reserve the right to rephrase the question or to refrain from asking the question.
 Questions of whether potential information will be received shall be determined by the Conduct Administrator, or Hearing Board chairperson, with the assistance of the Student Conduct Board Advisor.

-Relevant records, pictures, written statements, impact statements, and other information may be accepted for consideration for the hearing when submitted to Student Conduct & Community Standards within five (5) days following the Informational Meeting.
-A Conduct Administrator may increase the amount of time needed, if needed, pending a written notice from the respondent or complainant.
-If an extension is approved, the Conduct Administrator will notify both the respondent and complainant of this extension.
+Relevant records, pictures, written statements, impact statements, and other information may be accepted for consideration for the Hearing when submitted to SCCS within five (5) University Business Days following the informational meeting.
+A Conduct Administrator may increase the amount of time needed, if needed, pending a written notice from the Respondent or Complainant.
+If an extension is approved, the Conduct Administrator will notify both the Respondent and Complainant of this extension.

-All procedural questions are subject to the final decision of the Conduct Administrator, Hearing Board chairperson with the assistance of the Student Conduct Board Advisor.
+All procedural questions are subject to the final decision of the Conduct Administrator or Hearing Board chairperson with the assistance of the Student Conduct Board Advisor.

-If the Respondent, with adequate notice, does not attend a hearing, the hearing shall proceed in the Respondent’s absence.
+If the Respondent has received adequate notice, but fails to attend a hearing without a legitimate reason for being absent, the hearing shall proceed in the Respondent's absence.

 SCCS may accommodate concerns for the personal safety, well-being and/or fears of confrontation of the Complainant, Respondent, Reporter, and/or Witnesses during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed-circuit television, video conferencing, videotape, audiotape, written statement, or other means, where the SCCS staff member deems this accommodation to be appropriate.